 11. Willow Tree

-Willows are deciduous trees that have long, narrow leaves and flower stalks decorated with tons of tiny flowers.
+Willows are deciduous trees with long, narrow leaves and flower stalks adorned with tons of tiny flowers.
 But their large and aggressive root systems can spread up to 40 metres and cause extensive damage to drains, roads, and pavements.
 They are considered a harmful weed in Victoria and New South Wales.